zhili03/oneDNN/tests/benchdnn/doc/driver_graph.md

       restrictions for input and output tensor data types.
 Changing the data type of a tensor may lead to graph construction failures, for example, failure to perform the `add_op()` operation in the graph.
+  - `--op-kind=ID:KIND[+ID:KIND]` -- Override a series of operation kinds in the input JSON file. `ID` specifies the operations in the graph, and `KIND` indicates the target operation kind.
+To specify the kind of multiple operations, use `+` to concatenate the `ID` and `KIND` pairs.
+An error will occur if `ID` is not contained in the JSON file.
+Currently, this override behavior is only allowed for binary and eltwise operations.

 * [graph-case] is a JSON file which is dumped by a library or created from scratch.
 It must be passed to the graph driver as `--case=JSON_FILE`.
 Refer to